johnpatramanis/Protein_ILS_Hominids_and_Hominins/README.md

 **2) The "Introgression Investigation"**

 We assessed the impact of admixture, as a contributor to apparent tree discordance in the protein sequences of _Homo sapiens_, Neanderthals and Denisovans.
 We first identified how often the proteins under investigation here can be found within archaic-introgressed regions of present-day human genomes.
 We used previously reported archaic haplotypes found within two present-day human datasets (Skov et al. 2018d, Chen et al. 2020) to assess this.
 The details of our methodology can be found in the Supplementary Material-S4, which is also attached here as pdf.
+The analysis can be repeated by following the steps described in the supplementary, in the folder below.

+**Introgression_Investigation**: This folder contains two main subfolders - **Skov_et_al_2018** and **Chen_et_al_2020**.